Bill Wyman: Later activity

+Wyman participated in a 2019 documentary, directed and written by Oliver Murray, titled The Quiet One, about his life and career.

+Wyman briefly returned to recording with the Rolling Stones in 2023, playing bass on one track, "Live By the Sword", on their album Hackney Diamonds.
+It was the first time he had appeared on a Rolling Stones studio recording since 1991.

+On 9 August 2024, Wyman released his ninth solo album entitled Drive My Car.

 Musical instruments

 Wyman's bass sound came not only from his 30-inch short-scale fretless bass (the so-called "homemade" bass; actually a modified Dallas Tuxedo bass), but also from the "walking bass" style he adopted, inspired by Willie Dixon and Ricky Fenson.
 Wyman has played a number of basses, nearly all short scale, including a Framus Star bass and a number of other Framus basses, a Vox Teardrop bass (issued as a Bill Wyman signature model), a Fender Mustang Bass, two Ampeg Dan Armstrong basses, a Gibson EB-3, and a Travis Bean bass.
 Since the late 1980s, Wyman has primarily played Steinberger basses.
 In 2011, The Bass Centre in London issued the Wyman Bass, a fretted interpretation of Wyman's first "homemade" fretless bass, played and endorsed by Wyman.
-One of Wyman's basses was the most expensive bass ever sold; his 1969 Fender Mustang Bass sold in an auction for $380,000 in 2020.
+One of Wyman's basses, his 1969 Fender Mustang Bass, sold at auction for $380,000 in 2020, at the time the highest price ever for a bass.